 - Be at the P-5 level or above, or at an equivalent level of seniority outside of the UN system;

-- A minimum of twelve years of substantive experience and results in leadership roles at the international level; including at least two years of cumulative experience in development, human rights, peacebuilding, political affairs and/or humanitarian work at the country level;
+- A minimum of twelve (12) years of substantive experience and results in leadership roles at the international level with a focus on development, human rights, peacebuilding, political affairs and/or humanitarian work, including at least two (2) years of senior representational experience at the country level (e.g., Country Director, Representative, Head of Office) in the past ten (10) years, preferably outside of one’s own country.;

-- Ability to serve for at least one tour of duty (i.e., five years) before reaching the mandatory retirement age (65 years) at the time of RCAC participation, if invited;
+- Ability to serve for at least one tour of duty (i.e., five years) before reaching the mandatory age of separation (65 years) at the time of RCAC participation, if invited;

-- Excellent performance records in the last two performance cycles;
+- Rating of “Fully met performance expectations” or equivalent, in the last two performance appraisals, where applicable;

-Eligible candidates may also be evaluated against the following desirable criteria:
+Eligible candidates may also have been evaluated against the following desirable criteria:

 - Recent international country-level experience in a leadership position (i.e. managerial and/or senior-level representational experience).;